 The 16 Jung Types are based on the personality theory of the Swiss psychiatrist Carl Gustav Jung.
 His 'Type Theory' theory addresses normal differences between healthy people.
 Jung came to the conclusion that people have an innate preference to behave in a certain way.
 This theory is known as the 'Type Theory' and describes personality in 16 types.
 A Jung Type says something about the behavior that someone naturally shows and which takes and little energy.
 In practice, someone can also behave in a different way, but that behavior generally requires more effort.
-In this report you will find a brief description of the Jung Type of the candidate.
-For a more information about the 16 Jung Types please use: 'The Bridge Personality, the booklet for consult candidates'.
+In this report you will find a brief description of the Jung Types please use: 'The Bridge Personality, the booklet for consult candidates'.